jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 *Double-throw reef knot & reef in 2 bights*
 </div>

-I fasten my shoes
-with a reef knot in two bights.
-Most people use a standard shoelace knot (double-slipped reef), but it works loose easily due to a mismatch in size between the halves.
+Most people use a standard shoelace knot (double-slipped reef), but it works loose easily because its larger second half reduces the grip between the otherwise symmetric halves.
 {:.tangent}